gabrieldemarmiesse/python-on-whales/README.md

 context, the Docker object is removed automatically, even if an exception occurs.
 * A fully typed API (Mypy and IDE-friendly) compatible with `pathlib` and `os.path`
 * All Docker objects and the Docker client are safe to use with multithreading and multiprocessing.
+* Display the commands called and the environment variables used by setting the environment variable `PYTHON_ON_WHALES_DEBUG=1`.

 ## Why another project?
 Why not build on Docker-py?